sefinek24/Sefinek-Blocklist-Collection/README.md

 ## 🤔 Tutorials
 - [How to install Pi-hole?](tutorials/How%20to%20install%20Pi-hole.md)
 - [How to install Unbound for Pi-hole?](tutorials/How%20to%20install%20Unbound%20for%20Pi-hole.md)

-## 🤝 Contributing
-We welcome your contributions!
-If you know of any additional domains that you believe should be included in this list, we would be grateful if you could share them with us.
-We kindly invite you to contribute to this project by submitting a [pull request](https://github.com/sefinek24/Sefinek-Blocklist-Collection/pulls).
-Your effort and input will be highly appreciated and will help us make this list even more comprehensive and useful for others.
-Thank you in advance for your valuable contribution!

 ## 🌠 My other repositories
 1. [sefinek24/pihole-ping-domains-util](https://github.com/sefinek24/pihole-ping-domains-util)